Wash your horse blankets without a machine

 There are lots of options to wash your horse blankets without a machine.
 You want your horse’s blankets to last, stay waterproof, not shrink, and not be quite so smelly, and I have solutions for you!

-- Before you do anything, take a few moments or more to clean as much dirt and dust and crust from your horse’s blankets.
+- Before you do anything, take a few moments or more to clean as much dirt and dust and crust from your horse’s blankets as possible.
 This means less to scrub and less to rinse later.
 I use a stiff brush, or in extreme cases during mud season, you can use a push broom after you have laid out the blanket.
 Really get in there.

 - Then do the same for buckles and straps.
-This also gives you the chance to check the stitching and see if you need to make any repairs.
+This also allows you to check the stitching and see if you need to make any repairs.
 Pro tip – use dental floss as thread, it lasts longer than regular thread.

 Options for skipping the washing machine.